VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 ### VictoriaMetrics importer

-The flag `--vm-concurrency` controls the number of concurrent workers that process the input from InfluxDB query results.
+The flag `--vm-concurrency` controls the number of concurrent workers that process the import requests to **destination**.
 Please note that each import request can load up to a single vCPU core on VictoriaMetrics.
 So try to set it according to allocated CPU resources of your VictoriaMetrics installation.

-The flag `--vm-batch-size` controls max amount of samples collected before sending the import request.
-For example, if  `--influx-chunk-size=500` and `--vm-batch-size=2000` then importer will process not more than 4 chunks before sending the request.

 ### Importer stats